The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Background

 Studies on criminal networks usually acknowledge the likelihood of missing data in the discussion of their limitations, but rarely address it in their analyses \parencite{diviak_method}.
 Research on the impact of missing information on centrality measures suggests that centrality measures are quite robust, especially under small amounts of error, and that their stability is influenced by the type of study and the characteristics of the network \parencite{bolland1988, costenbader2003, borgatti2006centrality, xu2008}.
 Degree and betweenness centrality seem to be more robust where measurement error is not random, such as in the case of criminal networks, where `missingness' is systematic and missing data are more likely to affect peripheral actors than those at the core of the network \parencite{berlusconi2013, bright2022}.
 However, we still know very little about the impact of missing data on criminal network analysis, especially when focusing on network-level measures or when using less common centrality measures.
 This is the second area our paper contributes to.

 In order to do this, this study follows \textcite{diviak_method}'s suggestion to not only acknowledge, but also tackle the problem of missing data in criminal networks.
-First, we calculate Katz centrality scores on the observed network and rank nodes by centrality.
+First, we calculate Katz centrality scores on the observed network and rank nodes by Katz centrality.
+We also use qualitative information included in the judicial document to classify nodes based on whether they were under electronic surveillance during the investigation (i.e., whether their phone conversations were wiretapped by the police) or whether they were treated as suspects because of their association with actors in the first group (e.g., because they discussed illegal activities over the phone or they offended together with actors under surveillance).
 We then introduce new edges to the network probabilistically, taking into account whether the actors were under surveillance by law enforcement during the investigation or whether they were included by association with the first group, and recalculate Katz centrality values and ranking.
 These new edges represent errors in data collection or cases when this information was successfully concealed from investigators \parencite{ficara2021, huisman2009}.
 Finally, we compare the new ranking of nodes with the original one and assess the impact of the new edges (i.e., possible missing links) on our results, i.e., the extent to which our results change or remain the same when introducing some level of uncertainty to our observed network.
 This also allows us to highlight the trade-off in temporal network data between accuracy and granularity.